Luonguyez/Embedded-learning/README.md

 # Embedded
-Knowledge and practice in Embedded of Embedded Interview August .
+Knowledge and practice in Embedded.

 ## PROGRAMMING C